kayode0x/book-list/README.md

 # book-list
 Keep record of books on the web.

-Used to practice ES6 Javascript.
+Used to practice ES6 JavaScript.